For Welsh people up and down the country, St. David’s Day invokes two feelings: pride and fear.

 However, this does not mean that not being a part of the culture means you should be deprived, just don’t mess with it.

 When my mother made these, it would be like a small bakery and she has never gone off-piste with the recipe.
-She’d get the griddle pan out from under the cupboard (it was seldom washed – just oiled) – it was warmed up to the point of piping hot and she would get cracking on her dough.
+She’d get the griddle pan out from under the cupboard (it was seldom washed – just oiled) – it was warmed up and she would get cracking on her dough.

 I’m one for meddling with a recipe (hence why I never state anything as an authentic recipe).
 I’ll add different herbs, switch up the spices, swap around the method, but in all of her years of cooking these, the ones I taste today feel like the ones I tasted as a 4 year old.